-Grows 20 to 30 ft. tall, 20 to 25 ft. wide, with dense, umbrellalike crown.
+This tree grows to 20–30 ft. tall and 20–25 ft. wide, with a dense, umbrellalike crown.
 White bark sheds in papery flakes.
 Slender branchlets covered with stiff, bright green or bluish green, needlelike leaves about 1 1/4 in. long.
-In summer, numerous fluffy spikes of small white flowers give effect of snow on branches.
-Young plants are willowy and need staking until trunk firms up.
+In summer, numerous fluffy spikes of small white flowers give the effect of snow on branches.
+Young plants are willowy and need staking until the trunk firms up.

-This compact, colorfulcross between A. attenuata and A. ocahui grows 1–2 ft. ...
+This compact, colorful cross between A. attenuata and A. ocahui grows 1–2 ft. ...